martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 -  Which league is most likely to produce a comeback game?
 -  Which league is most likely to produce a close game?
 -  Which league is most likely to produce a blowout game?
--  Which league has the most linear relationship between wins per season and team salary?
+-  Which league has the most linear relationship between wins and payroll?
 -  Which league is the most predictable?

 In this analysis, I utilized an expansive <a href="http://developers.stattleship.com/" target="_blank">sports data API</a>, powered by <a href="https://www.stattleship.com/" target="_blank">Stattleship</a>, to get historical game data and game scores by quarter.
 I also scraped <a href="http://www.sports-reference.com/" target="_blank">Sports Reference</a> for team payroll data.